sahejpg/sahejpg/README.md

 You can explore a wealth of projects in my GitHub repository, showcasing my problem-solving abilities and commitment to coding.
 These projects span a range of courses I've completed, including:

-- 📚 Data Structures and Algorithms
 - 💻 Computer Organization and Programming
 - 📊 Introduction to Database Systems
-- 🧩 Objects and Design
 - 🌐 Computer Systems and Networks
 - 🖥️ Computer Graphics
+- 🎥 Video Game Design
+- 🧩 Introduction to Information Security <- reach out to me for access to these projects!

 ## Connect with Me